 Coral reefs worldwide are exposed to multiple threats, mainly caused by human impacts, this is causing global coral reef degradation.
-In the Tropical Eastern Pacific of Costa Rica, coral reefs have been affected by unsustainable fishing practises, invasive species, sedimentation from rivers, and runoff from agriculture and from human populations.
+In the Tropical Eastern Pacific of Costa Rica, coral reefs have been affected by unsustainable fishing practises, invasive species, sedimentation from rivers, and runoff from agriculture and human populations.
 All of these factors call for action – after studying current reef health, and the potential for coral restoration in Costa Rica.

 Pavona comes in various formations, here it tends to grown in lobulated or plated colonies.
 When the tentacles are visible, the colony has a furry look.
-Pavona has an orange, brown or pinkish colour in our region.
+Pavona has an orange, brown or pinkish color in our region.
 It is normally found in the between 10 and 30 m depth range and is quite slow growing.